Is a Reverse Mortgage Right For You? Read Answers to Popular Questions to Find Out

 If the property no longer serves as your primary residence after 12 months or you pass away, your estate must repay the loan or put the property up for sale to settle the outstanding loan.

 It depends.
 Here are things to consider when you apply for a reverse mortgage

 - Expect higher than average closing costs based on the value of your home

 - You must be able to take care of the property, including taxes and repairs.
 If you do not, you may have to repay your reverse mortgage early

 - The lender is paying you back for your home while you live there.
-If you pass away or move, the lender owns your home.
-If you are planning to leave anything in your estate, the property will not be included.
+If you pass away or move,the loan has to be repaid.

 Ultimately, you must decide if a reverse mortgage is right for you.
 It’s best to explore all your options.
 You can learn about the options available to you through this form.
 (Note – some states require you to speak over the phone to learn more about reverse mortgage).